To explore the relationship between a bird's beak and its ability to find food and survive in a given environment.

 Have students discuss birds with which they are familiar, and then focus the discussion on beaks.
 What do birds use their beaks for?
 Are all beaks the same?
 What beak shapes have students seen?

-Next, students should use the Bird Beaks student esheet to view the page called Natural Tools on the Illinois Birds website.
+Next, students should use the Bird Beaks student esheet to view page 6 of Unique Beak Physique from Duquesne University.
 Have students read the text and look at bird beaks on this page.
 Then ask students to discuss why each beak type is compared to a specific tool.
 What are some uses of the tools?
 Of the beaks?

 Allow students to continue exploring birds and their beaks by observing real birds in the schoolyard as well as photographs (print or online).
 There are several websites that contain bird photos, including: